COPPA vs U.S. SEC Cybersecurity Rules

 Implementation Overview

 Cross-functional gap analysis, materiality playbooks, incident response integration, board reporting.
-Phased compliance: incidents from Dec 2023, annual from FYE Dec 2023.
+Compliance fully effective: incident reporting active since Dec 2023, annual disclosures since FYE Dec 2023.
 Targets U.S. public companies; involves DCP enhancements, no external certification but SEC enforcement scrutiny.

 Key Differences